You might be asking yourself, “Why can’t I lose weight no matter what I do?”

 Why can’t I lose weight no matter what I do?

-Yo-yo dieting confuses and slows your metabolism
+Reason #1: Yo-yo dieting confuses and slows your metabolism

 Research shows that overly depriving yourself of calories and then going back to normal eating (or binging, often the result of feeling deprived) actually changes the way your body stores fat.

 This starvation cycle changes your body so that when you start eating again, there are plenty of extra fat reserves in case food becomes scarce again later.
 Then, it even causes an immune response that makes losing that fat harder.
-(1) (2)

 Thanks a lot, body!
 It’s technically good because it’s a biological defense against starvation, but it makes getting the figure you want feel almost impossible.

-You may be eating more calories than you think
+Reason #2: You may be eating more calories than you think

 Having one Kind Bar could add about the same at between 180 and 190 calories.

-The best way to find out if this is happening is to do a food audit of everything you’re eating for three days.
+Do an audit of everything you’re eating for three days.
 Three days is a good measure, and it’s all you need to see the patterns of what you’re eating, and you won’t feel overwhelmed as you may if you tracked every single day.
-Measure your food and add into a food tracker such as My Fitness Pal or just write everything you eat down in the Notes app on your phone.

 Once you see the calorie leaks, you can make small adjustments that might make a big difference.

-You may be eating more healthy fat than you need
+Reason #3: You may be eating more healthy fat than you need

 The difference between one and two servings of healthy fat is dramatic.
 Look at these favorite weight-loss foods that have healthy fats when doubled.